Second-countable space

 In topology, a second-countable space, also called a completely separable space, is a topological space whose topology has a countable base.
 More explicitly, a topological space $T$ is second-countable if there exists some countable collection $\mathcal{U} = \{U_i\}_{i=1}^{\infty}$ of open subsets of $T$ such that any open subset of $T$ can be written as a union of elements of some subfamily of $\mathcal{U}$.
 A second-countable space is said to satisfy the second axiom of countability.
-Like other countability axioms, the property of being second-countable restricts the number of open sets that a space can have.
+Like other countability axioms, the property of being second-countable restricts the number of open subsets that a space can have.

 Many "well-behaved" spaces in mathematics are second-countable.
 For example, Euclidean space (Rn) with its usual topology is second-countable.
-Although the usual base of open balls is uncountable, one can restrict to the collection of all open balls with rational radii and whose centers have rational coordinates.
-This restricted set is countable and still forms a basis.
+Although the usual base of open balls is uncountable, one can restrict this to the collection of all open balls with rational radii and whose centers have rational coordinates.
+This restricted collection is countable and still forms a basis.